rumca-js/Django-link-archive/README_search.md

 I would like results from CNN, from Fox news, from left, from right, from extremists, from liberals.

-There seems to be no filter, no option in Google Search to go beyond the several pages of results.
+There seems to be no filter, no option in Google Search to go beyond the several pages of results (31 pages for 'News' filter).
+It is a very small number.
+It is like looking through keyhole at the Internet

 ## Myth #2 Google, YouTube, TikTok algorithms provide what is best for you